makyo/writing/work/the-fool/the-fool.md

 She leans forward, folding her arms on the table, and looks past the cards and to me.

 So I tell her.
-I tell her all that stuff from childhood, all those stupid things that meant nothing, may still mean nothing, and yet add up to a picture of a different me than who I am now.
+I tell her all that stuff from childhood, all those stupid things --- the dress-up, the questions, the frustration at forced roles --- that meant nothing, may still mean nothing, and yet add up to a picture of a different me than who I am now.
 A different shape, a different body, different face and voice and name.

-I tell her about my mom, and her insistence at first that it was just a blockage of energies, and then her reluctant acceptance.
+I tell her about my mom, about telling her bits and pieces, and her insistence at first that it was just a blockage of energies, then her reluctant acceptance.
 I tell her about my dad, and how terrified I am of him and his iron grip on masculinity.
 I tell her about leaving for school and deciding that becoming my own person mattered more than their financial assistance.

 "Your mom sent you to me," she states, after a comfortable silence.
 "Did you tell her any of this?"